alejandrosantanabonilla/pysoftk/README.rst

 PySoftK
 =============

-PysoftK is a set of Python tools and programs for modelling and simulating polymers with different topologies.
+**PySoftK** is a set of Python tools and programs for modelling and simulating polymers with different topologies.
 The program is still under active development and contributions are welcome.
-To install pysoftk, we encourage to do it inside a virtual environment, which can be achieved in the following
+A complete introduction into the program can be found in this link Documentation_.
+To quickly install **PySoftk**, we encourage to do it inside a virtual environment, which can be achieved in the following way:
-way:

 1.)
 Create a directory named as you want and access it (in this case called work_pol):